amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/Project/RFM Calculations.md

               ALLEXCEPT(FactInternetSales, FactInternetSales[CustomerKey]) )

   **Notes**:
-  *  Last Purchase Date : is the Universal Last date given in the Dataset & it acts as a pivot point to calculate how recent were the purchases
+  *  Last Purchase Date : is the universal Last date given in the Dataset & it acts as a pivot point to calculate how recent were the purchases

 #### 2nd step : Building the Summary Table
         Custom RFM =